AlecAivazis/survey/README.md

 ## Testing

-There are two ways to test a program using survey.
-Using a mock is recommended because it leads to faster, less brittle tests.
+There are two ways to test a program using survey:

 ### Using a simulated terminal